odin-lang/odin-lang.org/content/docs/overview.md

 fmt.println(v)
 ```

-We could write `p^.x`, however, it is to nice abstract the ability to not explicitly dereference the pointer.
+We could write `p^.x`, however, it is nice to not have to explicitly dereference the pointer.
 This is very useful when refactoring code to use a pointer rather than a value, and vice versa.

 #### Struct literals
 A struct literal can be denoted by providing the struct's type followed by `{}`.
 A struct literal must either provide all the arguments or none: